 - No sharing

 Never share a toothbrush with someone in your family or even your partner.

 Sharing a toothbrush can spread saliva and germs, including the kinds that lead to tooth disease.
 A toothbrush should never be shared or borrowed especially since dental carries are regarded as an infectious condition.

 Even though you may not realize it, the bacteria on your hands can be transmitted to your toothbrush and subsequently to your mouth.
 Before you brush or floss your teeth, wash your hands with antibacterial soap to keep yourself and your toothbrush healthy and clean.

 - Know when to replace your toothbrush

 It is advised that you change your toothbrush every 3 to 4 months or when it exhibits indications of wear or when the toothbrush smells bad.
 This prevents germs from growing on your toothbrush.
 Similar care should be taken whether they are manual or electric models.
 When the brush’s bristles start to look worn, throw the brush attachment away.

 Your toothbrush serves as a weapon against oral illnesses and tooth decay.
 To ensure that your toothbrush can continue to take great care of your teeth, be sure to look after it.

 Let’s keep your teeth fresh and clean.
-Simcoe Smiles Dental is happy to cater to your dental needs and concerns.
+Simcoe Smiles Dental is happy offer families regular dental cleanings.
 Our dentist in Oshawa can also provide you with advice on how to better take care of your oral health.
 Schedule an appointment now by calling (289) 312-1482.